ethyca/fides/clients/fides-js/docs/interfaces/Fides.md

 Note that FidesJS will automatically set default consent preferences based on the type of notice - so, for example a typical "opt-in" analytics notice will be given a default value of `false`.
-This allows very writing very simple (and readable!) code to check a user's consent preferences.
+This allows writing very simple (and readable!) code to check a user's consent preferences.

 The specific keys provided in the `Fides.consent` property are determined based on your Fides configuration, and are provided to the browser based on